 - Bad driving – if the forklift operator has not been trained properly, they may not have the skill required to drive the forklift.

-A slip, trip or fall is the most typical of all common warehouse accidents that we help our clients claim for.
+A slip, trip or fall is the most typical of all common warehouse accidents that we help our clients make warehouse accident claims for.
 Ways that slips, trips and falls happen in a warehouse include:

-- Slips – on wet or dirty flooring that has not been marked with a hazard sign.
+- Slips – on wet or dirty flooring that someone has not marked with a hazard sign.

-- Trip – on faulty flooring inside the warehouse, or damaged paving slabs or curbstones in the outside area and car park that has not been marked with a hazard sign.
+- Trips – on faulty flooring inside the warehouse, or damaged paving slabs or curbstones in the outside area and car park that someone has not marked with a hazard sign.

 - Falls – down poorly lit stairwells, or due to the stair rail coming away from the wall.

 No matter how your slip, trip, or fall happened in a warehouse, we can help you claim compensation if the operator was to blame.
-Call Accident Claims UK on the number at the bottom of this page to begin.
+Call Accident Claims UK on the number at the bottom of this page to get a free case check.